rotwalker/Rotwalker/README.md

 IWC: interact with care; im probly upset and would prefer if you were being pushy, sarcastic or just mean in general

-IW-caution: i probably feel bad or angry and will probably say something that might hurt your feelings
+IW-caution: i probably feel bad or angry and will probably say something that might hurt your feelings. will definitely be uncomfortable

-C+H: you CAN sit with me! even if I'm afk or not. i live it when others sit with me
+C+H: you CAN sit with me! even if I'm afk or not. i love it when others sit with me

 NO rp: in the name...
 Roleplay NOT open or welcome. ill block you or say something that might make you feel bad
  </details>